Built with care by TeamRetro

 Add items for discussion

-Use this phase to discuss the items to be estimated and allow people to ask questions before estimating.
+Discuss the items to be estimated and let people ask questions before estimating.

 Estimate items privately